List of The Hunger Games characters: Haymitch Abernathy

 In the book Catching Fire, the liquor supply in District 12 runs out.
 As a result, Haymitch suffers from alcohol withdrawal.
 It is left to Katniss and Peeta to coax him back to health and get him more liquor.
 After this incident, Katniss begins to develop a true affection and respect for him.
 When Katniss discovers Haymitch and his allies from District 13 and the Capitol failed to save Peeta from the arena as they did her, she claws him in the face.
 In Mockingjay, Haymitch is forced to go through detox in District 13, as they do not permit the consumption of alcohol.
 During the voting to decide whether the final Hunger Games will use the Capitol children, Haymitch votes yes, understanding Katniss's decision to make President Coin think she is on her side.
 After this, he continues to serve as a mentor to Katniss and Peeta, repairing his relationship with them and resumes his drinking after the war ends.
 Haymitch and Katniss, despite nearly always working towards the same goals, are usually hostile towards each other because they have similarly prickly personalities.
 Also, Katniss and Peeta both resent Haymitch for keeping information from both of them, sometimes at the request of the other.
 At the end of Mockingjay, Haymitch only appears by reference from Katniss who mentions that he is raising geese.

 Haymitch is the protagonist of Sunrise on the Reaping which shares the story of his Hunger Game twenty-four years before he mentored Katniss.
 In the book, Haymitch is childhood friends with Katniss's father, in love with a girl named Lenore Dove, and chosen for the 50th Hunger Games after the original tribute is executed for trying to escape.
 Much like Katniss, Haymitch proves to be rebellious, actively working to sabotage the Games with the help of Beetee, Wiress, Mags and Plutarch Heavensbee.
 After killing the last tribute, Haymitch attempts to blow up the arena's generator and is implied to have succeeded.
-Afterwards, he is imprisoned for weeks and treated like a glorified pet while a heavily edited version of the Hunger Games is shown, one that is viewed by Katniss and Peeta in Catching Fire.
+Afterwards, he is imprisoned for weeks and treated like a glorified pet while a heavily edited version of the Hunger Games is shown, the one that is viewed by Katniss and Peeta in Catching Fire.
 When Haymitch returns home, he discovers his house set on fire, killing his mother and younger brother, while Lenore Dove dies shortly thereafter from a poisoned sweet.
 As a result, Haymitch pushes everyone away to protect them from Capitol retaliation and descends into alcoholism and depression.